Zackivory/Optimization_Project_1/problem1_results/problem1.md

 $`R \in\{2,3,\dots ,215401\} \text{ is the set contain all row number of potential\_locations.csv exculde row 1 which is the heading}`$

-save all decision variable for new facility in a dictionary called decision_variables_new_facilities
+save all decision variable for new facility in a dictionary called

-the sum of three binary decision variable for each row is less equal to 1,
+# Binary decision variable for expansion

+It indicates for the given facility_id we should expand or not

 $`b_{facility\_id}, \quad \forall \text{facility\_id} \in F`$
 # continious decision variable for expansion